ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

 ![Warning before emptying the trash](img/empty_trash_warning.png "Warning before emptying the Trash")

-If a Content item has more than one Location, selecting **Send to Trash** removes the Content item only from the current Location.
+If a Content item has more than one Location, selecting **Send to Trash** will remove the Content item only from the current Location.
-The content appears in Trash only once you have removed the last Location.
+The content will appear in Trash only once you have removed the last Location.

 You can permanently remove a Content item by checking it and clicking the trash icon.
 You can also permanently remove all content from the Trash by clicking **Empty Trash**.